-The mosque, which is accompanied by a seminary with the same name, is located at the south-eastern part of Baharestan Square next to the Parliament compound.
+Sepahsalar Mosque accompanied by a seminary with the same name is located at the south-eastern part of Baharestan Square; next to the Parliament compound.

 The mosque is a combination of sophisticated Persian architecture and that of Istanbul’s legendary mosques.

-According to a Farsi report by Hamshahri news website, it was built in the Qajar era, during the rule of Nasereddin Shah (1831-1896), by the order of the then-chancellor Mirza Hassan Khan Sepahsalar (1828–1881), who had spent years in Istanbul as Iran’s ambassador.
+According to a Farsi report by Hamshahri news website, the mosque was built in the Qajar era, during the rule of Nasereddin Shah (1831-1896); by the order of the then-chancellor Mirza Hassan Khan Sepahsalar (1828–1881) who had spent years in Istanbul as Iran’s ambassador.

 The mosque was designed by engineer Mahdi Khan Motamen-ul-Doleh Sheghaghi and constructed by Haj Hassan Qomi in the 19th century.

-In general, the design of the building is inspired by Isfahan Jameh Mosque and Isfahan Chaharbagh School and Hagia Sophia Mosque in Istanbul.
+In general, the mosque’s design is inspired by Isfahan Jameh Mosque, Isfahan Chaharbagh School and Hagia Sophia Mosque in Istanbul.

-The building is 61 metres in length and 61 metres in width and has two floors with 60 rooms for its seminary students to live in.
+The building is 61 metres in length and 61 metres in width.
+It includes two floors with 60 rooms for its seminary students to live in.

 The complex, made largely of bricks, has eight minarets, a two-storey building, a roofed hall for worshipers to pray (Shabestan), a gateway, a large dome and a huge library.

-What follows are photos of the mosque retrieved from its official website:
+What follows are photos of Sepahsalar Mosque retrieved from its official website: